 There may be an issue with privacy, especially if the in-law takes pride in their independence.

-Build to suit
+Build to suit…

-Try to plan the space so that it will be appealing to the tastes of the user.
+- Try to plan the space so that it will be appealing to the tastes of the user.
 Consider color options and patterns that will make the guest feel at home.

 - Bathrooms – Try to have a bathroom close by.
 If a private bath is possible that would be best.

 - TV – If they enjoy television as a pastime, provide one.
 You can combine it with the seating to establish a living area.

 - Flooring – Make sure that the flooring is not slippery.
-Choose carpeting over loose rugs and choose tile that will not become slippery when wet.
+Choose carpeting over loose rugs and choose a tile that will not become slippery when wet.

 - Cooking appliances – If cooking appliances are included make sure that they are a type and brand that the user is familiar with and will not cause confusion.

 One thing to remember is that every situation is different, and likewise, the needs of each individual will be different.
-Choose an option that best fits your in-laws needs and everyone will be much happier.
+Choose an option that best fits your in-law’s needs and everyone will be much happier.

 Also, make sure to check with your city or township for proper zoning and codes, and get all of the proper permits before starting a project like this.